RockSolt/bulma-phlex/README.md

 The [Table](https://bulma.io/documentation/elements/table/) component provides a way to display data in rows and columns with customizable headers and formatting options.

+It requires a Hotwired Stimulus controller to manage the tabs and the content.
+By default, the controller name is assumed to be `bulma--tabs`, but can be overridden with the constructor keyword argument `stimulus_controller`.
+Stimulus targets and actions are added to the component.

 ```ruby
 users = User.all